harshadlalye-mitwpu/YT-Playlist-Duration-Calculator-Website/README.md

 - **Adjustable Playback Speed**: Select different playback speeds (0.25x to 2x) and view the adjusted duration.
 - **Video Range Selection**: Specify a start and end video number within the playlist to calculate the duration of a selected range.
 - **Responsive Layout**: The interface is styled to use screen space effectively, with a YouTube-like dark theme and branded color scheme.
+- **Language Support**: Switch between different languages for the interface.
+- **Download Report**: Download the playlist duration report in PDF or CSV format.

 ## Technologies Used